bystrogenomics/bystro/perl/ANNOTATION.md

 ### (hg38-only) [GeneBass](<https://www.cell.com/cell-genomics/pdf/S2666-979X(22)00110-0.pdf>)

+GeneBass provides statistics on the impact of genetic variants from gene-based phenome-wide association study (PheWAS) analysis results.
+See the link for more information.

 `genebass.id`: The GeneBass VCF `ID`

 `genebass.alt`: The Bystro VCF-preprocessor's ALT record for this GeneBass site.
 This should always match the row's `alt` field value